-The ServoForm™ Mini is the heart of a highly versatile line that can produce hard candies, gummies, jellies, toffees and lollipops - including high-value medicated or functional products.
-We have sold over 50 in the three years since it was launched.
+The ServoForm™ Mini on show is part of a highly versatile 60kg/hour line which can produce hard candies, jellies and gummies, toffees and lollipops - including high-value medicated or functional products.

-We will also be stressing the widening capability and flexibility twin-screw extrusion brings to producing a variety of foods and ingredients, including the most recent developments in Texturised Vegetable Protein (TVP) for meat substitutes and extenders.
+We will highlight the widening capability and flexibility twin-screw extrusion brings to producing a variety of foods and ingredients, including the most recent developments in Texturised Vegetable Protein (TVP) for meat substitutes and extenders.

 These lines comprise standard process modules combined in different ways to make different products and can be expanded at any time with the addition of extra modules to increase output, or change or extend the product range.